floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

        - "*"
 ```

-A user with this role gets granted all cluster permission except permissions for managing snapshots.
+A user with this role is granted all cluster permissions except permissions for managing snapshots.
 Furthermore, the user gets access to all indexes except the index `secret`.

 Permission exclusions do not only affect the permissions granted in the same role.
 Rather, permission exclusions also affect permissions granted by other roles.
 Thus, you can grant permissions in one role and use an additional role to selectively remove some of these permissions.